Parliamentary Elections to vote for local Members of Parliament (MP) took place on Thursday 8 June 2017.

 A by-election was held in the Warbreck ward on Thursday 16 March 2017.

-The referendum on the UK’s membership of the European Union 23 June 2016.
+The referendum on the UK’s membership of the European Union took place on 23 June 2016.

 Police and Crime Commissioner